Kareem-Ataam/ITI-Terraform-Final-Project/README.md

 ## Testing and Verification:

-After the infrastructure is provisioned and our application is up and running we can it using the DNS name from the browser:
+After the infrastructure is provisioned and our application is up and running we can access it using the DNS name from the browser:
 ![](./images/final_take.png)